GitDataAI/git-inner/README.md

-# Git-Inner: A High-Performance Git Implementation in Rust
+# Git-FS: A High-Performance Git Implementation in Rust

 **Project Positioning: A high-performance, scalable, GitServer-like core service implemented in Rust.**

-`git-inner` aims to provide a modern, high-performance, and secure Git repository management core, serving as a cornerstone for cloud-native development platforms and large-scale code hosting services.
+`git-FS` aims to provide a modern, high-performance, and secure Git repository management core, serving as a cornerstone for cloud-native development platforms and large-scale code hosting services.
 By leveraging the memory safety and concurrency advantages of the Rust language, we are committed to surpassing existing solutions in performance and stability.

 ---